WiredNerd/pytest-sort/README.md

 ## Record Test Runtimes

 When this option is enabled, this plugin with collect runtime information for all tests.
-If the recorded values are higher than values already stored in ".pytest_sort" file, the values in the file are updated.
+If the recorded values are higher than values already stored in ".pytest_sort_data" file, the values in the file are updated.

 When Sort Mode or Bucket Sort Mode is 'fastest' this option is enabled by default.